 The Cost Of Bathroom Brick

-About $5 - $15 per sq ft.
-Bargain products may be available at as low as $3 per sq ft although this may represent low-quality material that will degrade over time.
+It is about $5 to $15 per square feet.
+Bargain products may be available at as low as $3 per square feet, although this may represent low-quality material that will degrade over time.
 This is the price per square foot of material, not the price of each individual brick.

 However, the real cost of brick bathroom flooring needs to be calculated over the life of the product.
 While initial material prices are low, brick can also last for dozens of years without needing to be replaced.
 It also represents a saving in maintenance costs as a brick bathroom floor will only need to be sealed once or twice a year, and then spot cleaned with a broom or mop.